Man hiking in the mountains during golden hour, symbolizing readiness for golden hour first aid.

-Golden Hour Basics: Fast Action for Everyday Emergencies
+Golden Hour First Aid Basics: Fast Action for Everyday Emergencies

 7 min reading time